Language selection

 Composition 16 layers of high-modulus carbon fibre epoxy 19 layers of high-strength carbon fibre thermoplastic Carbon fibre composite.

 Control Controlled by astronauts on the Space Shuttle.
 Controlled from the ground or by astronauts on the International Space Station.
 Primarily controlled autonomously.
-Can also be controlled from the ground or by astronauts on the Lunar Gateway.
+Can also be controlled from the ground or by astronauts on Gateway.

 Cameras